huggingface/diffusers/README.md

 ## Installation

-We recommend installing 🤗 Diffusers in a virtual environment from PyPi or Conda.
+We recommend installing 🤗 Diffusers in a virtual environment from PyPI or Conda.
 For more details about installing [PyTorch](https://pytorch.org/get-started/locally/) and [Flax](https://flax.readthedocs.io/en/latest/#installation), please refer to their official documentation.

 ### PyTorch